dougeby/IntuneDocs/intune/scope-tags.md

 3. Add the Seattle scope tag to policies and profiles that you want admins in Members (Groups) to be able to access.
 4. Add the Seattle scope tag to devices that you want visible to admins in the Members (Groups).

+## Default scope tag
+All un-tagged Intune objects that support scope tags are automatically assigned to the default scope tag.
+The default scope tag is added to all existing role assignments to maintain parity with the admin experience.
+If you don't want an admin to see Intune objects with the default scope tag, remove the default scope tag from the role assignment.
+The default scope tag feature is similar to the security scopes feature in System Center Configuration Manager.

 ## To create a scope tag